Soccer is the most popular sport in the world and football is the most popular in the USA – This is the reason for the great debate.

-Soccer, meanwhile, is played exclusively using the feet (with the exception of the goalkeeper).
+Soccer, meanwhile, is played exclusively using the feet (except for the goalkeeper).

 - There is constant passing and movement.
-Unless there is a stoppage because of a foul or goal, play is continuous.
+Play is continuous unless there is a stoppage because of a foul or goal.

 - Offside is seen as the most complicated rule to understand.
-It occurs when an attacking player is behind the opponent’s last defender the moment the ball is passed to them by a teammate.
+It occurs when an attacking player is behind the opponent’s last defender when the ball is passed to them by a teammate.

 - A regular foul will be a free kick given to the opponent.
 Some conduct is subject to a yellow card (caution) or red card (ejection) being shown.

-- Two yellow cards within the same game are equal to a red card and the player will be ejected from the game.
+- Two yellow cards within the same game equal a red card, and the player will be ejected from the game.

 The surface and general size of soccer and football fields are roughly the same – 120 yards by 50 to 70.
 At the youth levels, soccer and football often share a field.

-A regulation soccer field is between 110 -120 yards long and 70-80 yards wide.
-The 18-yard box surrounding each goal is the only area where the goalkeeper is allowed to use their hands.
+A regulation soccer field is 110 -120 yards long and 70-80 yards wide.
+The 18-yard box surrounding each goal is the only area where the goalkeeper can use their hands.

 A football field is 120 yards long (including the end zones) by 53.3 yards wide.
-There are lines that show each yard and longer lines indicating every 5 yards.
+Some lines show each yard, and longer lines indicate every 5 yards.

 In soccer, cleats are one of the very few pieces of equipment needed.
-Football requires many pads, a helmet, gloves, and other equipment in addition to cleats.
+Football requires many pads, a helmet, gloves, and other equipment besides cleats.

 The physical nature of both sports means that injuries are unfortunately common.
-There is an inherent risk that is assumed any time you sign up to play either sport.
+A major risk is assumed when you sign up to play either sport.

 Some of the common injuries for both sports include: